Rino Gaetano: Mio fratello è figlio unico and Aida

 The following year Gaetano recorded his third album, Aida.
 The choice of the name refers to the work of the great Italian opera composer Giuseppe Verdi, but for Gaetano, Aida is the embodiment of all women and of Italy itself.
 Through the figure of Aida, Rino researches and recounts moments in Italian history with a completely original, almost photographic, observation.
+In August, the magazine Ciao 2001 described the album as the “result of a pleasant encounter between impromptu lyrics, cheerful though somewhat bitter, and pleasant, unobtrusive music, designed to emphasise particular moments”.

-While on tour, Gaetano was joined by the emerging band, Crash, and he produced their album Exstasis and wrote their song "Marziani noi" (Us Martians).
-With his increasing rise in popularity, he made his first major television appearance on the entertainment programme, Domenica in (Sunday), presented by the legendary Italian TV presenter Corrado Mantoni, singing "Aida/Spendi spandi effendi" and on 19 August, he was invited to appear on a programme with Gino Paoli where he famously appeared bearing a petrol pump and wearing a striped T-shirt and a colonial style safari hat.
+While on tour, Gaetano was joined by the emerging band, Crash, and he produced their album Exstasis and wrote their song Marziani noi (Us Martians).
+With his increasing rise in popularity, he made his first major television appearance on the entertainment programme, Domenica in (Sunday), presented by the Italian TV presenter Corrado Mantoni, singing "Aida/Spendi spandi effendi" and on that occasion, he was forced to remove the word ‘coglione’ from the lyrics.